where/omg_pull_request/README.md

 6. On a server someplace clone the repo.
 This cloned repo will be managed by the daemon, and the tests will run on it from now on.
 7. In a screen session run `omg_pull_request`.
 8. Enjoy.

+### Example

+You can see an example of a successful pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/1.